HackYourFuture/React/week1/LESSONPLAN.md

 ### Exercise

 Show this [example](https://htmlstream.com/preview/unify-v2.6.2/unify-main/home/home-default.html) and dissect a part of the site into components.
-After, ask 2 students to do the same.
+After, ask 2 trainees to do the same.

 ### Essence